DIKU-EDU/remarks/README.md

 [![Travis CI (Linux + macOS) Status](https://travis-ci.org/DIKU-EDU/remarks.svg)](https://travis-ci.org/DIKU-EDU/remarks)
 [![AppVeyor (Windows) Status"](https://ci.appveyor.com/api/projects/status/g0hviw442o2bl8yi?svg=true)](https://ci.appveyor.com/project/DIKU-EDU/remarks)

-When judging student performance, it is useful to have both small, composable, quantitative judgements, and qualitative remarks.
+When judging student performance, it is useful to make both small, composable, quantitative judgements, and to collect qualitative remarks.
 This makes both spreadsheets and mere text-files ill-suited for marking student work.
 Although [org-mode](http://orgmode.org/) can solve this problem to a great extent, it becomes a heavy tool in the light of having to mark hundreds of students in a distributed fashion.
 With org-mode, everything is in one file, while global, intra-student statistics are not needed until all the students have been fully marked.

 ## Design Goals